marnovo/pydealista/README.md

 # Pydealista

-A Python API library/wrapper for Idealista
+A Python API library/wrapper for idealista.com